fredronnv/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10395
 ```

+This gives us a mean of 9354 and a median of 10395.

 ## What is the average daily activity pattern?
+I split by interval and apply the mean function to get the mean of the steps taken on an interval basis over all days and store this in activity_pattern.

 ```r
 activity_pattern <- sapply(split(data$steps, data$interval), mean, na.rm = TRUE)
 ```

 ### Average daily activity pattern time series plot
+I've opted to use the base plot function to plot the number of steps taken.

 ```r
 plot(labels(activity_pattern), activity_pattern,